Compulsory figures: Figure elements

 The simple "figure eight" shape was executed by connecting two circles "about three times the height of the skater with one circle skated on each foot".
 The figure eight has four variations: inside edges, outside edges, backward, and forward.
 A turn added at the halfway point of each circle increased the level of complexity.
 Other figures included three-lobed figures with a counter turn or a rocker turn, which were completed at the points where the lobes touched.
 Counters and rockers had to be executed symmetrically, with no change of edge, with the points of their turns either pointing up or down or lying along the figure's long axis, and could not be beaked or hooked.
 Brackets, like threes, had to be skated on a circle, their turns' points either pointing up or down or lying along the figure's long axis.

 Skaters also performed a group of smaller figures called loops.
 The diameter of the loop's circular shape had to be about the height of the skater, and they could not have any scrapes or points on the ice.
-The place in which the skater entered into or exited out of the crossing of both the loop tracing and the center of the loop had to sit on the figure's long axis, where the loop was divided into symmetrical halves.
+The point at which the skater entered into or exited out of the crossing of both the loop tracing and the center of the loop had to sit on the figure's long axis, where the loop was divided into symmetrical halves.
 The center of the loop figure to the place in which the skater entered into or exited out of the loop's crossing had to measure five-sixths of the circle's diameter.
-The loop's length had to be about one-third of the distance from the place in which the skater entered into or exited out of the loop's crossing of the loop tracing to the figure's short axis.
+The loop's length had to be about one-third of the distance from the point where the skater entered into or exited out of the loop's crossing of the loop tracing to the figure's short axis.
 The loop's width had to be about two-thirds of its length.
 The Q figure begins at the tail of the figure, on the skater's outside edge.
 It can also begin on any of the four edges, and the direction in which it can be skated can be reversed.
 When the circle is skated first, it is called a reverse Q. Altered forms of the Q figure often do not look like the letter "q", but "simply employ a serpentine line and a three turn".
 United shamrocks, spectacles (shapes that trace the shape of eyeglasses), and united roses are alterations of the basic Q figures.